thegetty/quire-docs/content/guide/figure-images.md

 Also available are the attributes `caption`, `credit`, `media_id`, `media_type`, `aspect_ratio`, and `label_text`.

-{{< q-class "box" >}}
+{{< q-class "box warning" >}}

-If your figures are organized in sub-directories within your `static/img/` directory, they should appear as part of the file path under `src`, otherwise, only the filename is needed.
+- You can organize your images in the If your figures are organized in sub-directories within your `static/img/` directory, they should appear as part of the file path under `src`, otherwise, only the filename is needed.

 {{< /q-class >}}

 ## Inserting Figure Images the `q-figure` Shortcode